 Develop research projects adapted to students as a support to current courses

-Develop new course based on measurements and discoveries at LHC and other research infrastructures
+Develop new courses based on measurements and discoveries at the LHC and other research infrastructures

 - Convey advanced physics concepts and phenomena and introduce new ideas beyond today’s theoretical framework describing the content of the Universe and its evolution